its-kos/MongoDB-ReplicaSet/README.md

     - Kubernetes Operator doesn’t support arbiter nodes.
     - We could skip the arbiter and have just 2 secondaries (??)
 }

+Mongo db:
+- made an org and a pair of API keys